evandeist/evandeist.github.io/docs/_projects/project_pacman.md

 Nearly every detail has been carefully recreated: the animations, cornering system, ghost AI, and even some of the original glitches!

-(Currently a WIP -- there is no menu, cutscenes, demo screen, or kill screen)
+(Currently unfinished -- there is no menu, cutscenes, demo screen, or kill screen)